Santuario de Santa María Magdalena

 We recently discovered a new place in the Alicante province – well, new to us!

-The Santuario de Santa María Magdalena cathedral in Novelda is reminiscent of a smaller version of the Sagrada Familia in Barcelona, which is one of our favourite buildings since we got engaged there many years ago!
+The Santuario de Santa María Magdalena cathedral in Novelda is reminiscent of a smaller version of the Sagrada Familia in Barcelona, which is one of our favourite buildings as we got engaged there many years ago!

 To find out more about where to find this beautiful little cathedral and what else there is to do in Novelda, read on…